patrickschu/editdistance/README.md

 ## How to run it
 Run it in a shell.
 Help for [Mac](https://github.com/tgdp/tools/blob/master/run_mac.MD) and [Windows] (https://github.com/tgdp/tools/blob/master/run_windows.MD) users.
+Here is how to set up your [Windows](https://github.com/tgdp/tools/blob/master/setup_windows.MD) or [Mac](https://github.com/tgdp/tools/blob/master/setup_mac.MD) computer if you have not worked with Python before.

 #### The basics.